CivicSpleen/census-extract/README.rst

             service: http
             url: https://s3.amazonaws.com/census.public.civicknowledge.com/

-Then run :command:`ambry info` to cause the remotes to be reloaded.
+Then run ``ambry info`` to cause the remotes to be reloaded.
 You should see 'census' in the 'remotes' section.

 Sync Census Bundles
 -------------------

-To sync the census bundles, run :command:`ambry sync census`.
-It should run for a few minutes, and when it is done, :command:`ambry list` should show census bundles.
+To sync the census bundles, run ``ambry sync census``.
+It should run for a few minutes, and when it is done, ``ambry list`` should show census bundles.

 .. code-block:: bash